mozilla/cargo-vet/README.md

   * config.toml - settings
   * audits.toml - audits you have performed
   * imports.lock - saved foreign audits.toml files you trust
-  * Vetted.lock - a copy of the last Cargo.lock that passed vetting